Walmart Interview Questions and Answers

 - Power BI

-What Are the Stages Involved in the Walmart Interview Process?
+What Is the Walmart Interview Process?

 While the interview process varies based on the role, the stages involved in the Walmart interview process may include:

-- Online assessment: This preliminary stage of your Walmart interview process will involve around 65 questions spread across five sections.
+- Online assessment: This preliminary stage of your Walmart interview process will involve around 65 Walmart interview questions spread across five sections.
 These sections evaluate your reactions to hypothetical situations, your mathematical and logical skills, prioritization skills, work history, and work style characteristics.

 - On-site or virtual interview: Can last for 5-8 hours and includes multiple rounds to assess technical, behavioral, customer service, and leadership skills along with cultural fit.